 Measure #5.
 Promote temporary or transitory occupancy of vacant spaces

 Measure #6.
-Improving social funding campaigns to support the reopening of businesses - Find out more (in French)
+Improving social funding campaigns to support the reopening of businesses - Learn more (in French)

 Measure #7.
 Develop an economic policy around nightlife